How to apply for entitlement to medical care

 If you have been denied a benefit and your circumstances change, you can apply for the benefit again.
 A change in circumstances can be, for instance, more working hours or higher pay so that the minimum entitlement criteria are met.
 Also in that case you should or include with your application.

-If you live in Finland but work in another EU or EEA country or Switzerland, enclose certificate S1 or E 106 with the application.
-Request the certificate from the health insurance institution in your country of employment.
-If you work in another Nordic country, Great Britain or Northern Ireland, the certificate is not needed.
+Pension recipient: If you do not receive a pension from Finland but from another EU or EEA country or Switzerland, enclose certificate S1 or E 121 with the application.
+Request the certificate from the health insurance institution of the country that pays you a pension.
+If you receive a pension from another Nordic country, Great Britain or Northern Ireland, the certificate is not needed.